NorwegianVeterinaryInstitute/BioinfTraining/conda.md

 There are several ways to do that: one that is quiet practical is:

+**First way** : full control

-1) create a new environment: `conda create --name myenv`
+1) create a new environment: `conda create --name myenv`.
+If the packages that you want to install require a specific python version you can specify this when creating the environment: `conda create -n myenv python=3.4`

 2) Activate the newly created environment: `source activate myenv`